cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs:
   - signer_private_keys, MAX_SIGNERS shares of the secret key s, each a Scalar value.
-  - vss_commitment, a vector commitment of Elements in G, to each of the coefficients in the polynomial defined by secret_key_shares and whose constant term is G.ScalarBaseMult(s).
+  - vss_commitment, a vector commitment of Elements in G, to each of the coefficients in the polynomial defined by secret_key_shares and whose first element is G.ScalarBaseMult(s).

   def trusted_dealer_keygen(s, MAX_SIGNERS, MIN_SIGNERS):